PHYTOCHEMICAL AND ANTIBACTERIAL POTENTIAL OF ACETONE LEAF EXTRACT OF ACACIA CONCINNA (WILLD.) DC.HTML Full Text

 PHYTOCHEMICAL AND ANTIBACTERIAL POTENTIAL OF ACETONE LEAF EXTRACT OF ACACIA CONCINNA (WILLD.)
-DC.HTML Full Text

-PHYTOCHEMICAL AND ANTIBACTERIAL POTENTIAL OF ACETONE LEAF EXTRACT OF ACACIA CONCINNA (WILLD.)
 DC.

-Rina Antil 1, Priyanka 1, Pushpa Dahiya1* and Nikhil Singh 2
+Rina Antil 1, Priyanka 1, Pushpa Dahiya * 1 and Nikhil Singh 2

 Department of Botany 1, Maharshi Dayanand University, Rohtak - 124001, Haryana, India.

-National Institute of Pharmaceutical Education and Research 2, Hajipur, Bihar - 844102, India
+National Institute of Pharmaceutical Education and Research 2, Hajipur - 844102, Bihar, India.

-Acacia Concinna, Antimicrobial, Ampicillin, Disc Diffusion, MIC (Minimum Inhibitory concentration
+Acacia concinna, Antimicrobial, Ampicillin, Disc Diffusion, MIC (Minimum Inhibitory concentration)

 INTRODUCTION: Medicinal plants have been identified used by mankind since time immemorial 1.
-Plants have the ability to synthesize a wide variety of chemical compounds that perform important biological functions 2.
+Plants can synthesize a wide variety of chemical compounds that perform essential biological functions 2.
 India is a country with a vast reserve of natural resources and a rich history of traditional medicine 3.
-Medicinal plants contain numerous biologically active compounds which are helpful in improving the human life 4.
+Medicinal plants contain numerous biologically active compounds which help improve human life 4.

-Acacia concinna is widely distributed in Burma, southern China and Malaysia.
-It is found in central India commonly in Madhya Pradesh, Maharashtra and in some regions of pinnae.
+Acacia concinna is widely distributed in Burma, southern China, and Malaysia.
+It is found in central India commonly in Madhya Pradesh, Maharashtra and some regions of pinnae.
 The leaf stalks are 1.5cm long with a prominent gland about the middle longer.
-It is a climbing shrub with thorny branches having brown smooth stripes.
+It is a climbing shrub with thorny branches having smooth brown stripes.
 Thorns are short, broad-based, flattened surface.
-The main stem is brown in color.
+The main stem is brown.
 The stem is strong, woody and armed.
 The barks present on the stem have longitudinal striations.
 The bark is generally thick and rough.
 The stem is dotted with white dots on its bark.
 Its bark contains thorns on its surface.
-The girth of the main stem is generally 16-20cm.
-Leaves have characteristic odor and taste.
+The girth of the main stem is generally 16-20 cm.
+Leaves have a characteristic odor and taste.

 Flowers are 1.5-2 cm long.
 They are round to oblong shape.
 They have a diameter of 1cm.
 They are pink in color.
-They are bisexual, mostly funnel shaped.
+They are bisexual, mostly funnel-shaped.
 The flowers are stalked, complete, bracteate, regular, actinomorphic, pentamerous, and hypogynous.
-Inflorescence is terminal cyme, each bearing 60 to 90 flowers.
-Calyx is five lobed and green in color.
+The inflorescence is terminal cyme, each bearing 60 to 90 flowers.
+Calyx is five-lobed and green in color.
 Corolla is white in color and is inferior with five petals.
 Stamens are inferior and about 10 in number.
 The female part is 5 to 6 mm long.
 Stigma is bright and sticky.
-Style is short and ovary is superior.
+Style is short, and ovary is superior.
 Fruits are known as legumes and these are fleshy, beaked and constricted.
 There are 6-10 seed in each fruit.
 The seeds are brown in colour.
-The pod is about 5-6 cm 7-10 Acacia concinna (Shikakai) grows in tropical forest of India.
+The pod is about 5-6 cm 7-10 Acacia concinna (Shikakai) grows in the tropical forest of India.
 Its fruits are very well known for use as natural hair shampoo.
 Its pods turn dark brown and wrinkled on drying.
-For medicinal purposes its leaves and leaves and fruits are used.
+For medicinal purposes, its leaves and leaves and fruits are used.

 Its dried pods are powdered to produce shikakai powder.
-Shikakai is also used in traditional medicine to treat jaundice, constipation and skin problem, itching, pimples, hyperpigmentation, bad, leprosy, psoriasis and gum infection, Dandruff, Leprosy, Psoriasis11-12.Now-a-days there are many major problems that the world is facing among of them the microbial resistance against the existing antibiotics, which is of great concern and this issue have necessitated the search for new antimicrobials 13.
+Shikakai is also used in traditional medicine to treat jaundice, constipation and skin problem, itching, pimples, hyperpigmentation, bad, leprosy, psoriasis and gum infection, dandruff, leprosy, psoriasis 11-12.
+Nowadays there are many major problems that the world is facing among of them the microbial resistance against the existing antibiotics, which is of great concern and this issue have necessitated the search for new antimicrobials 13.
 More and more about plants, therefore, are to be screened to find out their therapeutic potential.

 MATERIALS AND METHODS:

-TABLE 1: QUALITATIVE ANALYSIS OF PHYTOCHEMICAL SCREENING OF ACETONE EXTRACT OF ACACIA CONCINNA
+TABLE 1: QUALITATIVE ANALYSIS OF PHYTO-CHEMICAL SCREENING OF ACETONE EXTRACT OF ACACIA CONCINNA